Integrating Scholarship into Classroom - Course Redesign

 Call for Proposals and Implementation:

 During the fall semester each year, faculty or faculty teams in ALL academic fields will be encouraged to submit proposals for course redesign that incorporates an undergraduate research and scholarship component.
-Before October 15, through an announcement, faculty will be invited to submit proposals for course redesign.
+Before October 20, through an announcement, faculty will be invited to submit proposals for course redesign.
 The proposals should be submitted to the Undergraduate Research Office by November 20th.
 Proposals submitted by faculty members will be reviewed by a committee of their peers, and successful proposals will be announced before the end of each fall semester.
-Successful candidates may potentially receive compensation or release time to complete the course redesign during the following spring semester; and may also receive supporting funds for implementation of the redesigned course the following fall semester.
+Successful candidates may potentially receive compensation to complete the course redesign during the following spring semester; and may also receive supporting funds for implementation of the redesigned course the following fall semester.

 - Only undergraduate courses will be supported with lower level courses being given preference the first two years of the program.